Qihoo360/RePlugin/README.md

 ## How to Use RePlugin
 Using RePlugin is very simple.
 Under most conditions, using it is no different than developing an App.

-If you are the first-time user, please click here to read [Quick Start Guide(Chinese Version)](https://github.com/Qihoo360/RePlugin/wiki/%E5%BF%AB%E9%80%9F%E4%B8%8A%E6%89%8B).
+If you are the first-time user, please [click here to read Quick Start Guide(Chinese Version)](https://github.com/Qihoo360/RePlugin/wiki/%E5%BF%AB%E9%80%9F%E4%B8%8A%E6%89%8B).
 Following our guide, you will learn more about RePlugin.

 If you wish to learn more gameplays about RePlugin, please [click here to read Step-by-step Tutorial(Chinese Version)](https://github.com/Qihoo360/RePlugin/wiki/%E8%AF%A6%E7%BB%86%E6%95%99%E7%A8%8B).

 If you want to view RePlugin’s sample project, and learn concrete usage of the frame, please [click here to check Sample SC](https://github.com/Qihoo360/RePlugin/blob/master/replugin-sample).

-## These apps using RePlugin
+## These apps are using RePlugin

 **360 MobileSafe** | **360 AppStore** | **360 MobileBrowser** | **HuaJiao Camera** | **360 CleanMaster** |
 -------------------------------------------------------------------|----------|---------------|--------|--------------|